When rice farmers started registering bumper harvest in October, many were optimistic their fortunes would change.

-The developments come as the national government embarks on a fresh initiative to expand rice fields and convert idler land to rice farming.
+The developments come as the national government embarks on a fresh initiative to expand rice fields and convert more idle land to rice farming.

 About a month ago, the National Irrigation Board (NIB) kicked off a Sh150 million initiative to reclaim land in the Kano plains.
 The project targets to increase rice growing by 3,000 hectares.

-NIB scheme manager Joel Tanui said about 11,000 hectares of land are already under rice farming, and can produce rice worth Sh700 million.
+NIB scheme manager Joel Tanui said about 11,000 hectares of the land is already under rice farming and can produce rice worth Sh700 million.